Mayaheros urophthalmus: Biology

 The Mayan cichlid is capable of surviving in a variety of conditions.
-It is euryhaline and can survive in a range of salinity from 0 - 40 ppt.
+It is euryhaline and can survive in a range of salinity from 0 – 40 ppt.
 Experiments on captive specimens have shown that it can tolerate abrupt increases in salinity of up to 15 ppt.
 The Mayan cichlid has a broad range of tolerance to abiotic conditions and a broad functional repertoire to enable it to feed on about 20% of evasive prey due to its 6.8% jaw protrusion while feeding.

 This species is also a dietary generalist, consuming organisms from a variety of disparate taxa.
-However, it is susceptible to malnourishment, apparently due to the requirement that a relatively large proportion of its diet be animal prey.
-The Mayan cichlid's diet includes plant matter, smaller fish, algae, detritus, snails, crustaceans and insects.
+It is susceptible to malnourishment, though, apparently due to the requirement that a relatively large proportion of its diet be animal prey.
+The Mayan cichlid's diet includes plant matter, smaller fish, algae, detritus, snails, crustaceans, and insects.

 Reproduction

 The Mayan cichlid is territorial and aggressive when breeding.
 As parents, Mayan cichlids are highly protective of their young, and they have several broods per year.
 This species is a monogamous, biparental substrate spawner that exhibits minimal sexual dimorphism and guards its fry for up to six weeks.
 All of these traits are greatly developed and represent an extreme in the general pattern found in the genus Mayaheros.
 In Mexico, the Mayan cichlid spawns for a nine-month period from March to November, particularly during the wet season from June to September.
-This corresponds to a period when the water temperature is at least 24 degrees Celsius.
-Multiple broods are raised per year.
+This corresponds to a period when the water temperature is at least 24 °C. Multiple broods are raised per year.
 The fry appear to be adapted to lotic water.
 They exhibit strongly positive geotactic behavior, actively swimming down to the substrate upon hatching from the egg and adhering themselves to the bottom by means of three pairs of mucous glands.